-The rebalancing service is an automatic portfolio rebalancing service.
+The rebalancing service provides automatic portfolio rebalancing.
 This service allows you to invest in any number of segregated funds and choose specific fund target allocations.
 We will monitor your segregated funds and rebalance them based on the first rebalancing date, frequency and rebalancing range percentage you choose.